 AHF currently provides medical care and services to more than 420,000 individuals in 36 countries worldwide in the US, Africa, Latin America/Caribbean, the Asia/Pacific region and Eastern Europe.

 Under Weinstein’s leadership, AHF has grown from a group of friends dedicated to the creation of dignified care for people in the last stages of AIDS to the largest AIDS organization in the United States.
-The Foundation now operates outpatient healthcare centers in California, Florida and Washington, D.C.
-AHF also operates pharmacies, a clinical research unit, a disease management program throughout the State of Florida (Positive Healthcare/Florida), and the first capitated Medicaid managed care program for people with AIDS (Positive Healthcare/California).
+In the U.S., AHF now operates outpatient healthcare centers in thirteen states and the District of Columbia.
+AHF also operates pharmacies, a clinical research unit, Positive Healthcare/Florida, and the first capitated Medicaid managed care program for people with AIDS (Positive Healthcare/California).

-In 2001, AHF launched AHF Global, a nonprofit, international initiative to bring lifesaving antiretroviral therapy to developing and resource-poor countries.
-AHF Global works in partnership with local stakeholders including ministries of health and non-government organizations to establish sustainable and replicable models for high-quality, sustainable HIV/AIDS healthcare service delivery.
+In 2001, AHF launched an international initiative to bring lifesaving antiretroviral therapy to developing and resource-poor countries.
+Today, AHF Global works in partnership with local stakeholders including ministries of health and non-government organizations to establish sustainable and replicable models for high-quality, sustainable HIV/AIDS healthcare service delivery.
 AHF Global operates free AIDS treatment clinics and medical provider training programs worldwide.

 In 2001, Weinstein was awarded an honorary doctorate degree from Whittier College for his career achievements.Back To Leadership